pyinstaller/pyinstaller/doc/source/Manual.rst

     the second one is the script name without extension and the third one is the final name.

-``MERGE`` function filters the analysis to avoid duplication of libraries and modules.
+The ``MERGE`` function filters the analysis to avoid duplication of libraries and modules.
 As a result the packages generated will be connected.
 Furthermore, to ensure the consistency of dependencies, it replaces the temporary names with the actual names.
 MERGE is used after the analysis phase and before ``EXE`` and ``COLLECT``.